unit logo

 Complexity of Work Performed

-• Difficulty of tasks performed.
+• Difficulty and variety of tasks.

 • Development of work methods.